top of page

 Our inner child doesn't just fade away as we grow older.
 Instead, it stays with us, influencing how we perceive and respond to the world around us, even into adulthood.
 And sometimes, that influence can manifest as anxiety.

+Picture this: you're going about your day, everything seems fine, but suddenly, out of nowhere, anxiety pops up.
+You feel that familiar knot in your stomach, the racing thoughts, sweaty palms, clenched jaw and the overwhelming sense of dread.
+But you’re thinking why now?
+What triggered this wave of anxiety?
+Well, sometimes, it can be your inner child trying to tell you, "Hey, I'm still here, and I've got some unresolved stuff to deal with."
 You see, our inner child is an active participant in our present, carrying the emotional baggage of our past experiences into our adult lives.
 Those moments of joy, but also the pain, the trauma, the heartache—they all leave their mark on our inner child, shaping how we perceive and respond to the world around us.
 This reaction comes from a time when we lacked the tools and understanding to cope with distressing situations.
+So, when something in the present triggers those old wounds or unresolved emotions, your inner child responds often with anxiety, as if the past were happening all over again.
+That's why seemingly insignificant events can sometimes evoke such strong emotional reactions.
+It's not just about what's happening now; it's about what happened then, too.

 Inner Child and Anxiety

-• A child who crave validation and approval from their parents, but instead, they're met with criticism and disapproval at every turn.
-No matter how hard they try, it never seems to be enough to earn their parent's praise or affection.
+• A child who craves validation and approval from their parents, but instead, they're met with criticism and disapproval at every turn.
+No matter how hard they try, it never seems to be enough to earn their parents' praise or affection.
 This constant rejection leaves them feeling unworthy and unlovable, making them insecure and doubting themselves.

 • A child who grew up in a household where emotional expression was not present and vulnerability was seen as a sign of weakness, learns to bury their feelings deep down, putting on a brave face even when they're hurting inside.
 But those buried emotions don't just disappear; they just stay hidden, and resurface as anxiety when faced with situations that require emotional openness and vulnerability.